Hydrogen salt cavern storage project calls for participants

 The Challenge

 Storing hydrogen in salt caverns can play a considerable role in helping deliver the energy transition while meeting the targets of the Paris Agreement.
-Hydrogen storage at scale will be used for various purposes in different regions such as energy security, decarbonizing industrial processes, balancing supply and demand, etc. The storage of hydrogen in salt caverns requires adequate design, construction, commissioning, operation, maintenance, decommissioning and repurposing practices for subsurface and surface facilities.
-The existing standards for natural gas are not fit for purpose due to general safety, thermophysical and chemical differences between natural gas and hydrogen.
-Some of the key uncertainties and challenges for hydrogen are:
+Hydrogen storage at scale will be used for various purposes such as energy security, decarbonizing industrial processes, balancing supply and demand, and maximising recovery of variable electricity from wind and solar.
+The storage of H2 in salt caverns requires adequate design and may also include repurposing of existing natural gas assets.
+DNV has contacted nearly 40 companies and gathered extensive feedback on industry top challenges and the most urgent problems.
+While considerable research on H2 salt caverns is on-going, KEM-28 (The Dutch Minister of Economic Affairs) and Standardization Roadmap H2 Technologies 2024 (Federal Ministry for Economic Affairs and Climate Action of Germany) have identified the following safety-oriented themes in need of further R&D:

 There are currently four commercial sites in operation globally which store hydrogen in salt caverns, along with a handful of pilot-scale projects.
 As the energy transition accelerates, the number of hydrogen storage caverns is expected to increase significantly.
-This necessitates development of a standardized approach for a sustainable energy transition.
+The underlying question is whether existing standards for natural gas salt cavern storage could be applied to hydrogen.

 Contact: [email protected]